 KING OF THE HILLS TOUR WITH WE HATE TOURISM TOURS

 On your first full day in Lisbon, get up bright and early to catch an open-top jeep tour of Lisbon’s hills with We Hate Tourism Tours.
 It’s the perfect overview of the city and will provide you with loads of tips and recommendations for the rest of your trip.
 You can read all about the experience in this post.

 We Hate Tourism Tours is based out of LxFactory, so just after your tour with them is a perfect time to visit this trendy strip of converted factory buildings.
 Explore the shops, grab something to eat, and then watch the sunset from the rooftop bar.

-For a complete guide to LxFactory, check out this post by The Culture Trip!
+For a complete guide to LxFactory, check out this article by Suitcase Mag.